AAA Scholarship Foundation

 Savannah, GA

-When asked her thoughts on her family’s experience over the past few years, Monik says, “In one word, grateful.
-I made a lot of sacrifices to get my children to this point – to make sure that they had a good education and everything they needed to succeed – and I could not have done it alone.
-AAA Scholarship Foundation and its supporters gave us a helping hand, ensuring that my kids’ dreams could become a reality.”
+Reflecting on her family’s journey with AAA Scholarships, Monik says there is one word that sums it up: grateful.
+“I made a lot of sacrifices to get my children to this point – to make sure that they had a good education and everything they needed to succeed – and I could not have done it alone,” she says.
+“AAA Scholarship Foundation and its supporters gave us a helping hand, ensuring that my kids’ dreams could become reality.”

 About AAA Scholarship Foundation